All regular students are assessed tuition and fees on a semester basis.

 Monthly Payments

-Although Loyola has no monthly payment plan of its own, students may subscribe to a plan from an outside vendor selected by Loyola.
+Although Loyola has no monthly payment plan of its own, students may subscribe to a "semester payment" plan from an outside vendor selected by Loyola.
 Current acceptable plan(s) are listed on our website.
 All plans will offer families several monthly payment options to help make education expenses more affordable.
 These interest-free monthly payment options enable families to spread all or part of the annual tuition, fees, residence hall charges, and board plans over equal, monthly payments.
-There are no interest charges, only a small annual fee.
+The enrollment fee is $45 each semester.
+An installment payment is due upon enrollment in the payment plan.
+The payment plan will recalculate future installment payments whenever charges are applied to the student account.
 Please contact Student Financial Services for more information on these programs.

 Back to Billing & Payment Policies | Back to Top